A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Algorithmic implementation

-At a given stage $i$, for each pair of consecutive nodes (steps \ref{stp:left_node} and \ref{stp:right_node}) the discrete-time functions (or sequences) of parameters $S_{\lambda}(i)$, $S_{\dot{\lambda}}(i)$, $S_{\bf v}(i)$, $S_g(i)$ are available through back-pointers to compute joint velocities, accelerations and torques as in \eqref{totpr_qd_computation}-\eqref{totpr_torque_computation} respectively, as well as joint jerks and torque rates with equivalent discrete approximations.
+At a given stage $i$, for each pair of nodes (steps \ref{stp:left_node} and \ref{stp:right_node}) the discrete-time functions (or sequences) of parameters $S_{\lambda}(i)$, $S_{\dot{\lambda}}(i)$, $S_{\bf v}(i)$, $S_g(i)$ are available through back-pointers to compute joint velocities, accelerations and torques as in \eqref{totpr_qd_computation}-\eqref{totpr_torque_computation} respectively, as well as joint jerks and torque rates with equivalent discrete approximations.
 If constraints are satisfied, we say that the node ${\bf s}_{m{\bf k}h}(i+1)$ can be reached by the node ${\bf s}_{l{\bf j}g}(i)$.
 The former is then added to the set of nodes $\mathcal{D}_{i+1}$ that can be visited at the next stage (step \ref{stp:node_enabling}).
 Among all the nodes at stage $i$ that can reach ${\bf s}_{m{\bf k}h}(i+1)$, at step \ref{stp:update_pred_map}, we save the pointer to the one that provides the lowest cumulative cost (or optimal return function), according to \eqref{totpr_optimal_return_function}.

-After the process above has been repeated for all the workspace points, the one with minimum cumulative traversing time is picked (step \ref{stp:minimum_time}) and, from it, the information about the time law, i.e.\ $\dot{\lambda}(i)$, and exploitation of the null-space, i.e.\ ${\bf q}(i)$, are retrieved by following the map of predecessors backwards (step \ref{stp:trajectory_generation}).
-The timestamps can be computed through \eqref{time_sample_discrete} and applied to the joint-space path to obtain the optimal joint-space trajectory.
+After the process above has been repeated for all the task space points, the one with minimum cumulative traversing time is picked (step \ref{stp:minimum_time}) and, from it, the information about the time law, i.e.\ $\dot{\lambda}(i)$, and exploitation of the null-space, i.e.\ $\dot{\bf q}(i)$, are retrieved by following the map of predecessors backwards (step \ref{stp:trajectory_generation}).
+The timestamps can be computed through \eqref{time_sample_discrete} and applied to the joint space path to obtain the optimal joint space trajectory.
 Likewise, optimal joint velocities, accelerations, and torques can be computed from \eqref{totpr_qd_computation}-\eqref{totpr_torque_computation}.